matthewwall/weewx-interceptor/readme.txt

 The driver runs a web server on a thread separate from the primary weewx thread.
 Data posted to that server are parsed then processed as sensor inputs.

-There are a few options for getting the data from the network to the driver, including the following:
+There many options for getting the data from the network to the driver, including the following:

   1) Hijack DNS